Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 This indicates that the upper sequence visible for both clusters is actually dominated by interloping galaxies.
 Hence, we remove the galaxies from the upper sequence from our sample.
-For this, we set a cutoff in between the two sequences of Abell 1656 (indicated by the red line in Figure \ref{fig:contaminationtest}).
-For Abell 262, we use the same cutoff despite the smaller distance modulus of Abell 262 due to its lower richness and hence stronger relative contamination.
-This final selection cutoff removes 91.2\% of the galaxies in the reference field pointing analyzed for Abell 262 and 74.4\% when analyzed for Abell 1656.
-For Abell 262, this cutoff removes 297 of 472 galaxies, and for Abell 1656 408 of 1308 galaxies.
+For this, we set a cutoff in between the two sequences of A1656 (indicated by the red line in Figure \ref{fig:contaminationtest}).
+For A262, we use the same cutoff despite the smaller distance modulus of A262 due to its lower richness and hence stronger relative contamination.
+This final selection cutoff removes 91.2\% of the galaxies in the reference field pointing analyzed for A262 and 74.4\% when analyzed for A1656.
+For A262, this cutoff removes 297 of 472 galaxies, and for A1656, removes 406 of 1305 galaxies.
 We want to stress that this cutoff does not imply that there are no galaxies in the respective clusters above this threshold but just that the sample is strongly contaminated by interloping background galaxies there.
 Furthermore, we want to make clear that we still expect some contamination for the compact galaxies of our final sample.
 Using the fraction of galaxies rejected by the $M_{\mathrm{tot}}-\mu_e$ cutoff in the reference field and the number of rejected galaxies in the cluster member sample (conservatively assuming that they are all interloping galaxies), we estimate a conservative upper limit for the contamination of our final cluster member sample of 15.6\% for both clusters.